-You can view and adjust your privacy settings at any time.
-To view and adjust your privacy settings:
+To view and adjust your privacy settings at any time, follow these steps:

-When you post images or updates on Facebook, you can select the audience for each post before you share.
-It's usually best to keep these to friends only.
+When you post updates or photos on Facebook, you can select the audience and privacy settings for the post before you share it.
+It's usually a good idea to keep these to 'friends only'.

-You can adjust your privacy settings so that only people who follow you can see what you post on Instagram.
-If someone new wants to follow you, they will have to send you a request which you can approve or reject.
-To make your account private:
+You can adjust your privacy settings on Instagram so that only people who follow you can see what you post.
+If someone new wants to follow you, they'll have to send you a request that you can then approve or reject.
+Follow these steps to make your account private:

 Twitter will make your tweets public by default, but you can protect them so that only people who follow you can see what you post.
 You'll still be able to see what everyone else posts.

-If you want to share photos and videos with friends and family members, but aren't sure if you want a social media profile, why not try the messaging app WhatsApp?
+If you want to share photos and videos with friends and family members, but aren't sure whether you want a social media profile, then you could try the messaging app WhatsApp.

-If you're looking to chat with new people online, you could always try going on to forums.
+If you're looking to chat with new people online, you could always try using forums.
 There are plenty of them on the internet and many that might be more suited to you than others.

 Gransnet online forums are designed for people over 50, covering lots of different topics.
-Visit Gransnet here.
+Click here to visit Gransnet here.